4 Best Beginner Guitars: Guide to Guitars for New Players

 As always, our recommendations are intended to have widespread applicability.
 We strive to have enough of a variety that just about anyone could purchase something from one of our lists, this one targeting people just starting to play guitar, that is especially true.
 We’re not establishing one type of instrument as better or worse than another, because we know that a $2,000 guitar is generally going to be better in terms of tone and playability than a budget instrument.
 However, everyone has a different set of circumstances at play in their lives, so the best option for you may not be the best option for another person.
-We've selected these as the top 5 recommendations for starter guitars because they are accessible, sound fantastic, are reasonably priced, and are made by brands with high quality assurance (or at least customer service in the case of a lemon).
-Looking for a great beginner guitar that won’t break the bank?
-Check out these five great recommendations.
+We've selected these for starter guitars because they are accessible, sound fantastic, are reasonably priced, and are made by brands with high quality assurance.

 Epiphone DR-100 Acoustic-Electric Guitar

 The DR-100 is Epiphone’s most popular acoustic.
 Think about that for a second.
 It is saying something, because Epiphone isn’t a small mom and pop operation and because that statement has been true for a long time now.